codatio/codat-docs/docs/accounting-api/guides/invoice-finance/setting-up.md

 ### <input type="checkbox" unchecked /> Listen for webhooks

-The app will use several webhooks to track completion of the financial data sync and the categorization of accounts, and Sandbox linking completion.
+The app uses several webhooks to track the completion of an accounting data connection and the completion of data sync for the invoice and customer data types.

-We will use [ngrok](https://ngrok.com/) here to listen for Codat's webhooks.
+We will use [ngrok](https://ngrok.com/) in the app to listen for Codat's webhooks.

 <Tabs>
    <TabItem value="win" label="Windows OS">